Aarthyravi/Multi-user-Blog/README.md

    - Logged Users can comment on posts.
 They can only edit/delete their own comment on post.

  #User Logout
-   - After logging out, the cookie is cleared and user is redirected to the Signup page
+   - After logging out, the cookie is cleared and user is redirected to the Signup page.

  #Setup your PC
    - Install Python.